 This tool is made from plastic and is quite flimsy, but careful use will see it function well.
 I’d have to say that if they made it more durable, perhaps beefed it up with a metal pump, I’d probably spend my own money on one of these kits.

-Let’s just be clear – this isn’t a brake bleeding kit, it’s an accessory kit to be used with something like the Motive Products pump.
-I’ve included it within this list for two reasons … it looks great and it helps to alleviate the problem of pressurizing the master cylinder and keeping it airtight – which is the problem that most pressurized systems have.
+Let’s just be clear, this isn’t a brake bleeding kit.
+It’s an accessory kit to be used with something like the Motive Products pump.
+I’ve included it within this list for two reasons.
+It looks great and it helps to alleviate the problem of pressurizing the master cylinder and keeping it airtight.
+This is the problem that most pressurized systems have.